INVESTING IN THE DARK

-- A mandate for TCFD-compliant climate risk reporting for all companies operating in ‘high risk’ sectors, as well as financial institutions
+We need regulators to mandate a TCFD-compliant climate risk reporting for all companies operating in ‘high risk’ sectors, as well as financial institutions.

 “Some climate risks are distinctly ‘financial’ in nature.
 Many of these risks are foreseeable, material and actionable now.”Geoff Summerhayes, APRA Executive Board Member

 Investors are calling for robust climate risk disclosure from the markets they invest in.
 Over 150 financial institutions from around the world, representing around AU$100 trillion in investments, have publicly supported the TCFD reporting framework.